lettucegoblin/multiple_choice_test/tests/ComputerVision/finalpractice2.md

 ---

+**Q: Which logical gate can a single perceptron NOT implement?**
+- A) AND
+- B) OR
+- C) XOR
+- D) NOT

+**Answer:** C
+Rationale: XOR is not linearly separable - you cannot draw a single line to separate the true outputs from false outputs, requiring at least one hidden layer.

+---

 **Q: In SIFT, why is orientation assignment performed before descriptor generation?**
 - A) To speed up computation
-- B) to achieve rotation invariance by aligning descriptors to a canonical orientation
+- B) To achieve rotation invariance by aligning descriptors to a canonical orientation
 - C) To reduce the descriptor size
 - D) To improve keypoint localization

 **Answer:** B
 Rationale: Orientation assignment determines the dominant gradient direction around each keypoint.
 Descriptors are then computed relative to this orientation, ensuring that the same feature produces the same descriptor regardless of its rotation in the image.

+---

+**Q: In SIFT's orientation histogram, how many bins are typically used?**
+- A) 8
+- B) 16
+- C) 36
+- D) 128

+**Answer:** C
+Rationale: SIFT uses 36 bins for the orientation histogram (covering 360 degrees in 10-degree increments) when assigning dominant orientations to keypoints.

 ---